-Dr. Saadat, who is Triple-Board Certified in Sleep Medicine, Facial Plastic and Reconstructive Surgery, and Otolaryngology (Ear, Nose, and Throat Surgery), has extensive training and experience diagnosing and treating a variety of problematic sleep, snoring and breathing disorders including sleep apnea.
+Dr. Saadat, who has three board certifications in Sleep Medicine, Facial Plastic and Reconstructive Surgery, and Otolaryngology (Ear, Nose, and Throat Surgery), has extensive training and experience diagnosing and treating a variety of problematic sleep, snoring and breathing disorders including sleep apnea.
 Many issues can be solved with the proper diagnosis and a customized treatment plan tailored to the individual needs of each patient.

 OBSTRUCTIVE SLEEP APNEA